dangoslen/dangoslen-me-site/content/blog/consistency-is-not-the-goal.md

 ## Consistency Isn't the Goal

 Before going on, let's first emphasize consistency is _good_.
-Being consistent in creating and practicing daily habits that lead to health, knowledge, etc. are great tools for our growth.
-Being consistent in how we treat others is good too.
+Being consistent in creating and practicing daily habits that lead to health, knowledge, etc. are [great tools for our growth](https://dangoslen.me/blog/identity-goals-systems/).
+Being consistent treating others with respect and kindness is important too.

 But in our software development, it's not nearly as important.
 There are benefits, of course, in some areas of our systems.
 Things like: